mouseless-eth/Speedrun-Ethernaut-In-Foundry/README.md

 # Speedrun Ethernaut With Foundry :shipit:

 OpenZeppelin's wargame, [Ethernaut](https://ethernaut.openzeppelin.com/) teaches practical smart contract security concepts through CTF like challenges.
-This repo contains walkthroughs and solutions to each level using only [Foundry](https://book.getfoundry.sh/index.html)
+This repo contains walkthroughs and solutions to each level using only [Foundry](https://book.getfoundry.sh/index.html).

 #### Foundry's toolchain consists of :
 - **`Forge`** a cli tool for testing, building, and deploying smart contracts

 - **`Cast`** a swiss army knife for interacting with Ethereum RPC nodes

 ## How To Use This Repo
-### Setup & Config
+### Config & Setup
-Set up the following environment variables
+Set the following environment variables
 - `ETH_RPC_URL` **automatically** checked by forge and cast
 - `PRIVATE_KEY` **manually** added when using forge or cast
 - `LEVEL_ADDRESS` instance address